 Annemarie (Ngāti Kahungunu, Ngäti Awa, Te Whanau-a-Apanui and Te Arawa) is now a long established business and management academic with a previous senior appointment at Massey University and a Professorial appointment at Te Whare Wānanga o Awanuiārangi.

-A pōwhiri was held in April at Te Ara o Tāwhaki, Te Ūranga Waka, EIT’s Marae in the School of Māori Studies on the Hawke’s Bay Campus in Taradale.
+A pōwhiri was held last month at Te Ara o Tāwhaki, Te Ūranga Waka, EIT’s Marae in the School of Māori Studies on the Hawke’s Bay Campus in Taradale.

 “I feel like I have come home because this is where I started,” Annemarie, who is originally from Waimārama, says.